getdrunkonmovies-com/Teamspeak3-Issues/README.md

-# Issues for the Teamspeak 3 Community
+# Ideas for Improvements for the Teamspeak 3 Community

 ![](https://ts3index.com/banner/s000_273216.png)